What are the new rules for holidays in the Canary Islands & Spain in 2020?

 Do you have to wear a mask in bars and restaurants?

-You do need to wear a mask if you get up to go to the toilet or at any other point when you need to get up from your chair and move around.
+So you need to wear a mask while waiting to be seated, while waiting for your order or when you get up to go to the toilet or at any other point when you need to get up from your chair and move around.

 A safety distance of 1.5 meters must be observed between the tables or groupings of tables, as well as in the bar, between customers or groups.